Travis Etienne

-Travis Etienne Jr. (born January 26, 1999) is an American professional football running back for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football for the Clemson Tigers and was selected by the Jaguars in the first round of the 2021 NFL draft.
+Travis Etienne Jr. (/ˈeɪtʃæn/ AY-chan; born January 26, 1999) is an American professional football running back for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Clemson Tigers and was selected by the Jacksonville Jaguars in the first round 25th pick of the 2021 NFL draft.

 Early life

 Etienne was raised in Jennings, Louisiana, and is of Louisiana Creole ancestry.
-His father works for a well service company in the oil industry, while his mother, Donnetta is a nurse.
+His father works for a well service company in the oil industry, while his mother, Donnetta, is a nurse.

 Etienne attended Jennings High School in Jennings, Louisiana.
 As a senior, he rushed for 2,459 yards with 39 touchdowns.
 For his career, he had 8,864 total yards with 115 total touchdowns.
 He was rated as a four-star recruit and the 15th highest-rated running back recruit in the country by the 247Sports.com Composite, which aggregates the ratings of the major recruiting services.
 Etienne committed to Clemson University to play college football on January 21, 2017.

-Travis' younger brother Trevor was drafted by the Carolina Panthers with 114th pick in the 2025 NFL draft.

 College career

 2017 season

-As a freshman at Clemson in 2017, he was part of a backfield that contained Tavien Feaster, Adam Choice, C.J.
-Fuller, and dual-threat quarterback Kelly Bryant.
+As a freshman at Clemson in 2017, he was part of a backfield that contained Tavien Feaster, Adam Choice, C. J. Fuller, and dual-threat quarterback Kelly Bryant.
 He led the team in rushing with 766 yards on 107 carries with 13 touchdowns.